 Hard or Soft?

 Memory is at the core of allowing fast information flow.
-There are many types of memory used to assist the CPU, components, and software.
-Physical memory is memory attached, in some way, to the main board.
-Soft memory is memory written to a hard drive or other media.
-Obviously the physical memory accesses faster than memory written to some media.
-In the physical memory the information is still in the form of electrons but on a media it is not and needs converted back to electrical signal before access.
+The types of memory used to assist the CPU, components, and software includes physical memory, which is memory that is attached, in some way, to the main board, and soft memory, which is memory written to a hard drive or other media.
+The physical memory can be accessed faster than memory written to some media because in physical memory the information is still in the form of electrons but on a writable media it is not and needs converted back to electrical signal before access.

-Using the dam as an example, let’s propose you needed a level of ten feet of water in reservoir A to maintain a level of two feet in reservoir B. With physical memory you have a switch that allows water from reservoir C to fill reservoir A to exactly Ten feet.
-In soft memory you first have to fill a reservoir C to the point that it fills the reservoir at to ten feet and allows reservoir B to fill to two feet.
+Using the dam as an example, let’s propose you needed a ten feet level of water in reservoir A to maintain a two feet level in reservoir B. With physical memory you have a switch that allows water from reservoir C to fill reservoir A to exactly ten feet.
+In soft memory you first have to fill reservoir C to the point that reservoir A is at ten feet which allows reservoir B to fill to two feet.
 With soft memory you have the computation but you first must convert this, or fill reservoir C, in order to solve.
 In physical memory you already have reservoir C filled.

-Based on the electronic signals it receives the CPU will do countless math computations and then carry out various configured reactions/instructions to those signals.
-Some of those instructions store in cache, and some in memory and some learned the moment the signal reaches the CPU.
+Based on the electronic signals it receives, the CPU will do countless math computations and then carry out various configured reactions/instructions to those signals.
+Some of those instructions store in cache, some in memory, and some are learned the moment the signal reaches the CPU.
 Without going into the communication process, we will do that in the next article, a simple example is when you press the 'A' key on your keyboard.
 When you press the 'A' key an electrical signal goes to the CPU that results in the CPU instructing your monitor to display an 'A'.
 There are, of course, several other processes that are in the mix but this is a simple explanation.

 The video, speakers, monitor, sound, WI-Fi, keyboard, and all other components, use this same process in order to work.
 These other components may have their own CPU, memory, BIOS, and other on-board helpers.
 On some systems most all components are integrated into the main board or added via communication interfaces.